Filter Options

 Pilanesberg Day Trips

 Pilanesberg Game Reserve is one of South Africa’s most popular safari destinations.
 And justifiably so.
-It may be smaller and less famous than Kruger National Park, but this 572km²/221mi² park supports all the Big Five, along with a host of other safari favorites.
-Scenically it’s very attractive, studded with craggy relicts of an ancient volcanic crater, and centered on a beautiful lake where hippos and birds abound.
-Logistically, important considerations for families and business travelers are that Pilanesberg is totally malaria-free and makes a feasible goal for a day trip from Johannesburg.
+It may be smaller and less famous than Kruger National Park, but this 572km²/221mi² park supports all the Big Five (lion, leopard, buffalo, elephant and rhino), along with a host of other safari favorites.
+Scenically, it’s very attractive, studded with the craggy remnants of an ancient volcanic crater and centered on a beautiful lake teeming with hippos and birds.
+Logistically, important considerations for families and business travelers are that Pilanesberg is malaria-free and makes a feasible option for a day trip from Johannesburg.
 In short, if you have limited time in South Africa and want a quick taste of the African bush, a 1-day Pilanesberg safari fits the bill perfectly.

 Selected filters: